47ng/actions-clever-cloud/README.md

     CLEVER_SECRET: ${{ secrets.CLEVER_SECRET }}
 ```

-Application IDs can be found in the Clever Cloud console, at the
+Application IDs can be found in the [Clever Cloud console](https://console.clever-cloud.com/),
-top-right corner of any page for a given app, or in the Information tab.
+at the top-right corner of any page for a given app, or in the Information tab.
-It looks like `app_{uuidv4}`.
+They look like `app_{uuidv4}`.

 ## Authentication